realraum/CampChecklist/README.md

 ### Clothing
-- at least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
+- at least ONE clean shirt for each day you stay, plus two for traveling to and from camp (nerdy print is always welcome)
-- at least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)
+- at least ONE set of clean underwear for each day you stay, plus two for traveling to and from camp (Doesn't necessarily need to be in matching pairs, but that is up to you.)
-- at least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress
+- at least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from camp
-- enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend congress (even if somebody accidentally (or intentionally) spills a beverage all over you!)
+- enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend camp (even if somebody accidentally (or intentionally) spills a beverage all over you!)
 - sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)
 - long sleeve shirts
 - hoodies, pullovers